ADNANALAM26/Azure-Resume/README.md

-# azure-resume
+# Azure Resume
-My own azure resume
+This is my own resume

+ ## Includes
+- Frontend folder contains the Website.
+- main.js conatins the visitor counter code